-- In a bowl, stir together cream cheese, jalapeno, corn, shredded jack cheese, garlic powder and yogurt (or sour cream).
+- In a large bowl, stir together cream cheese, jalapeno, corn kernels, shredded jack cheese, garlic powder and yogurt (or sour cream).
 Fold in chopped bacon.

 - Spread in skillet and bake for 20 minutes.

 - Remove from oven and sprinkle with chopped herbs.
-Serve with tortilla chips.
+Serve with tortilla chips or big corn chips.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
 Please view my disclosure page for more information.

 Amount Per Serving: Calories: 284Total Fat: 21gSaturated Fat: 11gTrans Fat: 0gUnsaturated Fat: 9gCholesterol: 60mgSodium: 497mgCarbohydrates: 11gFiber: 1gSugar: 3gProtein: 14g

 All nutritional information is estimated and will depend on the exact ingredients you use.